What you can do

 - Rule Applied: Shows any Search Rules that matched and modified the request.

 When you notice a query expansion or intent modifier that produces poor results, you can flag it to improve future searches.
-Flagged items are automatically excluded from subsequent searches.How to flag an output
+Layers automatically excludes flagged items from subsequent searches.How to flag an output

 - In the Query Understanding panel, locate the problematic query expansion or intent modifier.